 Does your overthinking often lead you to the point of paralysis and fear?
 Is the deluge of toxic thoughts draining you completely?
-Is your mind flooded with so many thoughts that you don’t know how to handle it?
+Is your mind flooded with so many thoughts that you don’t know how to handle them?
 This feels like home turf for you, doesn’t it?
 Stay along, and you will be glad to know that it’s possible to find your mental peace again.

 In this article, you will be able to know 5 simple ways in which you can learn to calm your mind, achieve greater focus, and find the direction that is right for you!

 But before this, let me share some of the most common toxic, negative thoughts that make you feel resentful and can stop you from finding true happiness.
 These are the ones that you really need to be aware of if you sense them anywhere near you.

 I’m always lonely or I’ll always be lonely

 This is one of the most commonly felt human emotions.
 Recent research has shown that loneliness is now the world’s number one fear, surpassing the fear of public speaking and death.
 It can make you feel that you are rejected by everyone around you.
 And, that makes you insecure and anxious.
 Ironically, this is a problem we don’t talk about enough.

 I hate my body shape